cgiamarino9/PubAff405_S26/README.md

 The following applications must be launched at the start of every class session:

 - Zoom: In order for instructors to be able to troubleshoot, or to demonstrate solutions to problems, it is constructive for students to share their screens with the class.
 In addition, in-class presentations (midterms, finals) will use a shared zoom screen to present content to the class.
 - Slack: Sharing resources, code snippets, and general commentary on class material is better situated in Slack, as unlike the zoom chat, the records are archived and made available after class.
+Click [Slack Invite link here](https://join.slack.com/t/pa405-summer25/shared_invite/zt-36rvbqwog-CXuqeILVMfaiOBQxfKjymg)
 - Canvas: I encourage students to interact via the Discussion board on the course Canvas website to troubleshoot code,

 ## Inspirations